arl/go-rquad/README.md

 quadtree, with each leaf node storing the average temperature over the subregion it represents.

-Quadtree implementations in this package use the `binimg.Scanner` interface to represent the complete area and provide the quadtree with a way to scan over regions of this area in order to perform the subdivisions.
+Quadtree implementations in this package use the [`imgscan.Scanner`](https://github.com/aurelien-rainone/imgtools/tree/master/imgscan) interface to represent the complete area and provide the quadtree with a way to scan over regions of this area in order to perform the subdivisions.

 The `CNTree` (Cardinal Neighbour Quadtree) is also augmented with an innovative method to perform point location queries, that is simple, efficient,